 - Improved Communication: A telecom business offers many options for information exchange.
 By having wired and wireless technology as well as multiple options for each, there is never a chance of not being connected.

 - Tools for Team Collaboration: Telecom allows teams to connect and create.
-They will have access and technology to communicate across function and make progress no matter the department
+They will have access and technology to communicate across functions and make progress no matter the department.

 - Strengthening Customer Service: Having a constant connection and being reachable 24/7 puts the customer at ease.
 It will build the brand and boost the reputation of the business.